AML Guidance For Estate Agency and Letting Agency Businesses

 • Check if your client is politically exposed, appears on sanctions lists or is linked to crime by the media, with options for daily monitoring and alerts

-• Identify beneficial owners by checking company directors, owners and people with significant control (PSC)
+• Help identify beneficial owners by checking company directors, owners and people with significant control (PSC)

-• Verify the client’s source of funds and wealth through FCA-regulated open banking technology
+• Support understanding of the client’s source of funds and wealth through FCA-regulated open banking technology

 Want to find out more about how Amiqus can help you overcome your pain points related to compliance and client due diligence?
 Download our brief document.